anfederman/breadcrumb_learn/breadcrumb/doing_more/tuning_nav.md

 - **Execution of navigation goals** (Move Smooth)
 - **Collision avoidance** based on LiDAR and/or Sonars

-## Node Details (You can skip that part if you are not interested in the internals)
+## Node Details

+You can skip that part if you are not interested in the internals.

 ### Phantom planner